pupil-labs/pl-realtime-api/docs/methods/simple/streaming/audio.md

     --8<-- "examples/simple/stream_audio_and_play.py"
     ```

+!!! abstract "Note"

+    Now, you can also use a different audio library like [PyAudio](https://people.csail.mit.edu/hubert/pyaudio/) or [pygame](https://www.pygame.org/news) to play back the audio data, but you might need to install `portaudio`, and the latter is more suited for game development.

 ## Playing Video and Audio

-Here you can find an example that shows how to play both video with gaze overlay and audio using OpenCV and SoundDevice.
+Here you can find an example that shows how to play both video with gaze overlay and audio using OpenCV and the AudioPlayer class.

 ??? example "Check the whole example code here"